Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 - **Hello World!** - new Hello World! pattern
 - **Sawtooth Revisited** - rework the Sawtooth pattern using this new code
 - **All the Patterns - Extra Credit** - put it all together, choose pattern and blink rate, save configuration in EEPROM
+- **Persistance of Vision Spinning Stick** - I put our project on a stick with a handle so I could spin it around; looks very cool!

 ## Decimal and Binary and Hexadecimal - Oh My
 When programming it eventually becomes necessary to understand decimal, binary, and hexadecimal arithmetic.
 It is not hard to understand but it does take some time to be proficient in it.
 Fortunately in this class we don't really need to be quick at it, we just need to be able to figure it out.